This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-Users can enter the required information for Microsoft SQL Server (DBaaS) through the Samsung Cloud Platform Console, select detailed options, and create the service.
+The user can enter the required information for Microsoft SQL Server (DBaaS) through the Samsung Cloud Platform Console, select detailed options, and create the service.

-Creating Microsoft SQL Server(DBaaS)
+Microsoft SQL Server(DBaaS) Create

 You can create and use the Microsoft SQL Server (DBaaS) service from the Samsung Cloud Platform Console.